 The renewable resources - solar energy, wind, geothermal, biomass, hydro resources - are truly enormous.
 However, conversion of those resources to accessible, usable energy has a big "overhead".
 Creation, installation, and support of those technologies takes time, manpower, materials, and (you guessed it) more energy.
 The net consumable energy is what we hope to match with the existing global energy demand.

 This question is very carefully addressed in the documentary "SWITCH" created by documentary director and writer Harry Lynch and Geology Professor Scott Tinker (University of Texas).
-The authors travel around the globe to visit the best state-of-the-art renewable and non-renewable energy facilities to understand the cons and pros of each and to put some numbers together.
+The authors travel around the globe to visit the best state-of-the-art renewable and non-renewable energy facilities to understand the pros and cons of each and to put some numbers together.

 Please watch the trailer below.